The Reverend Peyton's Big Damn Band: History

 Breezy took up the washboard, and the pair started writing songs.
-A trip to Clarksdale, Mississippi inspired them to resume playing music, and their first gigs were at Melody Inn Tavern in Indianapolis, Indiana.
+A trip to Clarksdale, Mississippi, inspired them to resume playing music, and their first gigs were at the Melody Inn in Indianapolis, Indiana.
 The band played blues festivals, headlined two nights at actor Morgan Freeman's Ground Zero Blues Club in Clarksdale, and toured as the opening act for Mary Prankster.
-Eventually, a 40-hour drive from Indiana to El Centro, California to open for the Derek Trucks Band and Susan Tedeschi convinced the band to devote themselves to music and touring full-time.
+Eventually, a 40-hour drive from Indiana to El Centro, California, to open for the Derek Trucks Band and Susan Tedeschi convinced the band to devote themselves to music and touring full-time.
 They received an offer from a blues record label, but discovered that they had sold more copies of their independently pressed CD "The Pork'n'Beans Collection" at their concerts than the label had managed to sell of any of their other artists.
 They married on June 14, 2003.

 The Big Damn Band has toured constantly in the United States, Canada and Europe, steadily building popularity and sales of their albums.

 Rev Peyton is a Kentucky Colonel.

 In June 2008, they signed with Los Angeles-based SideOneDummy Records, a label they shared with Flogging Molly.
-They released The Whole Fam Damily on August 5, 2008 through the label, and it entered the Billboard Blues Chart at #4.
-They released three additional albums with SideOneDummy - The Wages, Payton on Patton and Between The Ditches.
+They released The Whole Fam Damily on August 5, 2008, through the label, and it entered the Billboard Blues Chart at #4.
+They released three additional albums with SideOneDummy – The Wages, Payton on Patton and Between The Ditches.

-September 18, 2014 the band announced that they signed with Shanachie Entertainment's recently revived Yazoo Records label, which previously had specialized in reissues.
+September 18, 2014, the band announced that they signed with Shanachie Entertainment's recently revived Yazoo Records label, which previously had specialized in reissues.
 The label announced that "The release of this album marks the first time that a contemporary artist has been released on Yazoo".
 Their album So Delicious was released on February 17, 2015.

-No longer associated with the Yazoo label, the band released The Front Porch Sessions on March 10, 2017 on the Thirty Tigers label, debuting at #1 on the iTunes Blues chart, and #2 on the Billboard Blues chart.
+No longer associated with the Yazoo label, the band released The Front Porch Sessions on March 10, 2017, on the Thirty Tigers label, debuting at #1 on the iTunes Blues chart, and #2 on the Billboard Blues chart.

-In 2021 the band released “Dance Songs for Hard Times” that debuted #1 on the Billboard and ITunes Charts.
+In 2021 the band released Dance Songs for Hard Times that debuted #1 on the Billboard and ITunes Charts.
 They toured with ZZ Top following the release.